MichaelCurrin/code-cookbook/recipes/containers/docker/basic.md

 # Basic

-Some utilities to make developing inside a container easier.
-Especially when running in interactive shell mode.
+Some utilities to install, to make developing inside a container easier.
+Especially when running in interactive shell mode and you need to do something using familiar tools, without having to install in each container.

-You probably need only one if curl and wget since they are similar.
+Choose between `curl` and `wget`, since they are similar and you don't need both..

-Vim or nano are good if you need to view or edit a file.
+Using `vim` or `nano` is good if you need to view or edit a file.

 Make is useful for Makefile commands.